Search

 Candy corn; halloween candy

-Every time Halloween night would roll around, I’d stick my face into my daughter’s large bag of candy and immediately be transported back to the time when plastic costumes with a tie in the back and hard face masks depicting the latest cartoon characters were all the rage in the 1970s.
+Every time Halloween night rolled around, I’d stick my face into my daughter’s large bag of candy and immediately be transported back to the time when plastic costumes with a tie in the back and hard face masks depicting the latest cartoon characters were all the rage in the 1970s.
 I distinctly remember that scent: chocolate mixed with red licorice and gumballs.
 Honestly, just writing this makes me able to almost smell it.

 Called the Proust effect, it’s actually an odor-linked memory that we have.
 Perfume, baking, and cooking scents can do the same thing as my Halloween candy bag.
 It’s also called “scent nostalgia,” an intensely vivid and emotional memory.
 Of our five individual senses, the olfactory sense, or sense of smell, is the only one connected to our brain’s memory circuits.